ramosipd/azure-service-emulators/BlobStorage/README.md

 # BlobStorage Project

+## Overview
+This project demonstrates how to use the Blob Storage emulator with Azurite.

 ## Scripts
 - `emulator:blobstorage:start`: Start BlobStorage emulator using Docker Compose.
 - `emulator:blobstorage:stop`: Stop BlobStorage emulator using Docker Compose.